Connect with others who understand.

 Those in the early stages of cardiomyopathy may not have any signs or symptoms.
 Some people, however, may experience symptoms as the condition progresses, including:

-• Breathlessness with physical exertion or while at rest
+• Breathlessness with physical activity or while at rest

 • Cough when lying down